 OK I am a bit obsessed with this issue (and have addressed the issue recently here and in 2008 here) but the lie that it did stop still gets repeatedly cited as an “inconvenient truth” by populist commentators such as Alan Jones and in blogs such as Andrew Bolt and Catallaxy.
 I [...]

 Anti-coal campaigner Jonathan Moylan’s actions in disrupting the market for Whitehaven stock a few days ago was intended to be a moral action.
 It is not immoral to have principles and to take a strong stance against the use of coal given the imminent problem of climate change that the world now faces.
-On the other hand, [...]
+On the [...]

 I attended the Risk Management and Climate Change think Tank meeting at the Australian Centre for Financial Studies in Melbourne yesterday.
 As background I prepared the following notes that are intended to provide a non-technical guide to some technical economics.